-At ISAAC Academy, we pride ourselves in having a small nurturing environment.
-School administrators, teachers, school staff, students and community members are all partners in creating a safe learning environment.
+At Doral Academy, school administrators, teachers, school staff, students and community members are all partners in creating a welcoming learning environment.
 Teachers work to create a positive classroom climate that has rules and norms that are followed, and where positive peer relationships are nurtured.
 The school learning environment as a whole provides a sense of belonging, acceptance, and safety (emotional, psychological and physical).
-A guidance counselor is made available as needed for students in need of interventions.